Vinson & Elkins

-Vinson & Elkins LLP (or V&E) is an international law firm with approximately 700 lawyers worldwide headquartered in Downtown Houston, Texas.

-The firm has offices in major energy, financial, and political centers worldwide, including Austin, Dallas, Denver, Dubai, Dublin, Houston, London, Los Angeles, New York City, Richmond, San Francisco, Tokyo, and Washington, D.C.
+Vinson & Elkins LLP (or V&E) is an American multinational law firm headquartered in Houston, Texas.
+Founded in 1917 during a historic Texas oil boom, the firm employs over 700 lawyers worldwide across fourteen offices in major international energy, financial, and political centers.
+V&E is globally regarded for its energy, infrastructure, and corporate practices, and has been ranked the top law firm in Texas for ten consecutive years and the top law firm for Energy, Oil & Gas for thirteen consecutive years.

 Profile

 Founding

 The firm was founded in Houston, Texas, in 1917 by Judge James A. Elkins and William A. Vinson.

 Leadership

 In May 2021, it was announced that the firm elected current partners Keith Fullenweider as chair and Jim Fox, Michael Holmes and Hilary Preston as vice chairs.
 The change took effect on January 1, 2022.
 The firm's former chairman is Mark Kelly and its managing partner was Scott Wulfe.
 Vinson & Elkins was named a top-ranked firm and best law firm to work for in Vault's 2024 Associate Survey.

 Practice areas

 Vinson & Elkins' offices in Houston, New York and London.

 The firm practices in numerous legal fields, particularly those that pertain to the energy industry, with more than 400 lawyers involved in energy-related legal work.
 The firm was rated the most prestigious firm in Texas for the fifth year in a row, as well as for having the nation’s strongest practice for Energy, Oil, & Gas for the eighth consecutive year.
 The firm is highly ranked within Chamber and Partners legal rankings as a leading firm in Corporate and Tax areas, collectively achieving 16 Band 1 practice rankings in the 2023 guide.
 The firm’s Litigation and Regulatory Department was recognized in 24 practice categories.
 The firm is recognized as "The World's Leading Energy Law Firm" by Euromoney Magazine (1995–present.)
 In 2023, Chambers & Partners recognized V&E globally, as the leader in Projects & Energy: Oil & Gas.
 In 2024, Who's Who Legal: Arbitration identified six partners, Camilo Cardozo, James Loftis, Louise Woods, Scott Stiegler, Nick Henchie and counsel Robert Landicho as leaders in the arbitration arena. ' in 2024, Lawdragon recognized eight Vinson & Elkins lawyers among the world's 500 leading cybersecurity lawyers.
+In 2025, Lawdragon recognized 10 of the firm's lawyers as leading dealmakers.